Zzoe00Y/YESlingo/README.md

 _ProcessImageTranslation:_ Manages text extraction from images and subsequent translation.
 _ProcessSpeechTranslation:_ Manages voice recognition and translation.

-### Phrasebook and History Use Cases
+### History Use Cases

-_SaveToPhraseBook:_ Adds a word/sentence to the user's phrasebook.
-_DeleteFromPhraseBook:_ Removes a word/sentence from the phrasebook.
-_SaveTranslationHistory:_ Stores completed translations in the user's history.
 _ClearTranslationHistory:_ Clears all entries from the translation history.
 _DeleteSingleHistory_: Deletes individual entries from the translation history.

 ### Chatbot Use Case

-ChatbotInteraction: Manages interactions between users and the chatbot, providing language practice and study support.
+ChatbotInteraction: Manages user interactions and the chatbot, providing language practice and study support.
 Additional Use Cases
 CopyOutput: Enables users to copy the translated text to the clipboard.
 SwitchToHomepage: Manages navigation back to the homepage.